sourcegraph/about/handbook/engineering/batch-changes/goals.md

 ## Strategy

-Over the next three years, we want to:
+To deliver our vision, we will:
 - First, get adopted by the Sourcegraph customer base, including large enterprises.
-Target customers with advanced practices and workflow, and collaborate with them to build a category-defining product that all other companies will use.
+We will target customers with advanced practices and workflow, and collaborate with them to build a category-defining product that all other companies will use.
 - Concurrently, spread usage (MAUs) within our customer, and make sure we deliver on our success metric (changesets merged)
 - Then, create low-effort entrypoints into Batch Changes, and allow users unfamiliar with the practice of automating code changes to onboard with a smooth lerning curve.
-Make onboarding Batch Changes self-service for most users to help our customers be successfull and prepare for launching on Cloud.
+Make onboarding Batch Changes self-service for most users, to help our customers be successfull and prepare for launching on Cloud.
 - Then, release Batch Changes on Sourcegraph Cloud, and test and learn how we can serve individuals and smaller teams
 - Eventually, address the problem end to end by becoming the go-to place for code change tools and recipes.